sag7221/Brazilian_EComm_Predictions/README.md

 In this review and analysis you'll see the tools that will be and were used to accomplish this.

 ## Purpose
 So, what is the purpose of all this?
 Well, here is your answer, to predict churn and understand why it's important.
-To understand what churn is we first have to provide you the definition - **a tendency of customers to stop being a client of that service** - in other words, for this business, no longer making purchases from Olist.
+To understand what churn is we first have to provide you the definition - **a tendency of customers to stop being a client of that service** - in other words, for this business, customers no longer making purchases from Olist.

 The Results from predicting churn = ***customer retention, satisfaction, and a great revenue source.***